shivanassori/shivanassori/README.md

 👋 Hello, World!
 I'm Shiva, a passionate data enthusiast on a journey to unlock the potential of data science in healthcare. 🌐

 🏥 Aspiring Data Scientist in Healthcare
-- 🎓 Currently pursuing Data Science Diploma at Brainstation
+- 🎓 Completed my Data Science Diploma at Brainstation (yay!)
 - 💡 Exploring the intersection of data science, medicine, and technology
 - 🌱 Learning and growing every day to make a positive impact on healthcare outcomes